-USABC DEVELOPMENT OF ADVANCED BATTERIES
+USABC DEVELOPMENT OF EARTH ABUNDANT MATERIAL / LOW COST EV APPLICATIONS

-FOR EV APPLICATIONS

 REQUEST FOR PROPOSAL INFORMATION (RFPI)

 USABC Business Objectives

 The United States Advanced Battery Consortium (USABC) was formed in 1991 to sponsor development of advanced high-performance batteries for electrified vehicle applications.
 USABC has carried out numerous battery development programs, focusing on low-cost and long-life batteries for all types of electrified vehicles (EVs).
 The USABC intends to engage development activity in the areas of advanced battery technologies for both light duty and potential use in medium/heavy duty vehicles, supply chain development of various components in battery cells, and battery recycling.